isomerpages/govtech-stp/_traveller-resources/categories-of-travel-health-control-measures.md

 ### Overview

-there are currently four categories of travel health control measures (thcm) for travellers entering Singapore via the general entry SafeTravel lanes below:
+Travellers entering Singapore from via any general entry SafeTravel lane, below, will be subject to one of the four categories of travel health control measures (THCMs):
 - Returning Singapore Citizen/ Permanent Resident (SC/PR) Lane
 - Death and Critical Illness Emergency Visits Lane
 - Familial Ties Lane